CarnosOS/ArcherSys-Coconut/wp-content/plugins/roost-for-bloggers/readme.txt

 **Safari Web Push**
 To use Safari Web Push, simply activate the *Roost for Bloggers* plugin.
 When your site is viewed in a push-enabled browser, the browser will prompt for permission.
 No additional setup is needed.

+**Category Filters**
+With *Auto Push* enabled, you can select which categories are excluded from triggering notifications.

+**Notifications on Updates**
+A checkbox is now displayed above the *Publish* button when updating posts.
+If you want to send a notification when updating, just put a tick in the box.
+Easy.

 **Notification Prompt Control**
 Control how and when you display the subscription prompt to your site visitors.
 From the settings tab, you can set a minimum number of visits, or create a link or button to trigger the prompt.
 When a button or link is used, if the browser is not able to receive push notifications, we will automatically hide the link or button.

 **Custom Notification Headlines**
-Use custom text for your notification headline by setting it underneath the standard post title when creating your content.
+Use custom text for your notification headline by setting it underneath the standard post content.
 If you set a custom headline, it will be used for your notification.
 Not setting a headline will default to your post title.

 **bbPress**
 With the bbPress extension for Roost, an additional subscribe option will appear next to the default bbPress subscription links.
 (This does NOT replace traditional subscription methods, only adds a new browser push channel.)
 Options include Forum subscriptions, Topic subscriptions, and subscribing to your individual posts.
 Notifications are sent about new content **only** to the visitors that have subscribed to the forum, topic, or post.